How much is a lot of data ?

 First and most obviously, in a world where people want to use a lot of data in their smartphone but don’t want to get ‘stung’ with extra charges, prepaid plans have an extremely useful feature.
 When the data in a prepaid plan runs out, the service will stop.
 At that point, the plan’s user has to make a conscious decision to recharge ( add more value by spending some money with the phone company, potentially on data. ) This single ‘plan feature’ means prepaid plans help users avoid bill shock better than the alternatives.

-Additionally, prepaid plans have to have a lot of data included in them.
-This is especially true for lower spend levels (of $30 and under) the nature of prepaid plans is that users are not tied into contracts.
+Additionally, even cheap prepaid plans have to have enough data for most people included in them.
+Even for as little as $30 a month, you will receive more data than the average Aussie uses.
+The nature of prepaid plans is that users are not tied into contracts.
 The freedom this gives them to change plan and provider (even every month if they so wish) means people move between providers and plans more often when they have a prepaid service.

 By choosing a prepaid plan, not only do you get the data you need now, but you create a structure which gives you the best chance of getting more data as soon as it arrives, down the line.